 The Rector’s Palace is a historic monument and “one of the most impressive buildings in Dubrovnik”.
-The cultural museum’s breathtaking environment is perfect for displaying Republic of Ragusa artistic and historical heritage.
+The cultural museum environment is perfect for displaying Republic of Ragusa artistic and historical heritage.

-Constructed during the 12th century, the Palace was rebuilt twice.
+Constructed in the 12th century, the Palace was rebuilt twice.
 It was the seat of the Republic’s Rector and included an armory, watch house, and prison.

 The architecture represents Gothic, Renaissance, and Baroque styles with details from Greek Mythology.

 In 1435, a gunpowder explosion from the armory destroyed the original building.
 Croatian sculptor Juraj Dalmatinac and Italian Masters Michelozzo Michelozzi and Onofrio della Cava rebuilt the Palace.
 The Venetian-Gothic architecture was designed by Onofrio della Cava with sculptor Michelozzo Michelozzi creating the Museum’s magnificent loggia façade.